-- 7.3.1 Full-time and part-time employees shall on the death of a member of their immediate family or household in Australia, be entitled to paid bereavement leave up to and including the day of the funeral of such person.
-Such leave shall be without deduction of pay for a period not exceeding the number of hours worked by the employee in 2 ordinary days of work.
-Proof of such death is to be furnished by the employee to the satisfaction of the employer. - 7.3.2 Long-term casual employees
+- 7.3.1 (a) Full-time and part-time employees shall, on the death of a member of their immediate family or household in Australia be entitled to paid bereavement leave up to and including the day of the funeral of such person.
+Such leave shall be without deduction of pay for a period not exceeding the number of hours worked by the employees in 2 ordinary days of work.
+Proof of such death is to be furnished by the employees to the satisfaction of the employer. - (b) Full-time and part-time employees on the death of a member of their immediate family or household outside Australia are entitled to paid bereavement leave without deduction of pay for a period not exceeding the number of hours worked by the employees in 2 ordinary days of work where the employees travel outside Australia to attend the funeral.
+Proof of such death is to be furnished by the employee to the satisfaction of the employer.

+7.3.2 Long-term casual employees

-- (a) A long-term casual employee is entitled to at least 2 days unpaid bereavement leave on the death of a member of the person's immediate family or household in Australia. - (b) A "long-term casual employee" is a casual employee engaged by a particular employer, on a regular and systematic basis, for several periods of employment during a period of at least one year immediately before the employee seeks to access an entitlement under clause 7.3.2. - 7.3.3 "Immediate family" includes: - (a) A spouse (including a former spouse, a de facto spouse and a former de facto spouse, spouse of the same sex) of the employee; and - (b) A child or an adult child (including an adopted child, a foster child, an ex-foster child, a stepchild or an exnuptial child), parent, grandparent, grandchild or sibling of the employee or spouse of the employee. - 7.3.4 An employee with the consent of the employer, may apply for unpaid leave when a member of the employee's immediate family or household in Australia dies and the period of bereavement leave entitlement provided above is insufficient.
+(a) A long-term casual employee is entitled to at least 2 days unpaid bereavement leave on the death of a member of the person's immediate family or household in Australia.

+(b) A "long-term casual employee" is a casual employee engaged by a particular employer, on a regular and systematic basis, for several periods of employment during a period of at least 1 year immediately before the employee seeks to access an entitlement under clause 7.3.2(a).

+7.3.3 "Immediate family" includes:

+- (a) A spouse (including a former spouse, a de facto spouse and a former de facto spouse, spouse of the same sex) of the employee; and - (b) A child or an adult child (including an adopted child, a foster child, an ex-foster child, a stepchild or an exnuptial child), parent, grandparent, grandchild or sibling of the employee or spouse of the employee.

+7.3.4 Unpaid leave

+An employee with the consent of the employer, may apply for unpaid leave when a member of the employee's immediate family or household in Australia dies and the period of bereavement leave entitlement provided above is insufficient.